“If you search for a black cat in a dark room for quite a long time, then, finally, you will find it …even if it does not exist.”

 Study at basketball free throws.

-One of the most cited papers at the QE is the study of the basketball team (K. Harle, Shawnee & Vickers, Joan2001).
+One of the most cited papers at the Quiet Eye training is the study of the basketball team (K. Harle, Shawnee & Vickers, Joan2001).
 It was mentioned in the link above.
 However, many important details that could change the conclusions were not outlined in this article by the BBC, confirming my opinion that popular journalism is not always good for science.

 Let’s have a closer look at this famous paper.